GW Invariants Relative Normal Crossings Divisors: Symplectic normal crossing divisors

-\begin{rem} The definition of a normal crossings divisor also behaves well under symplectic sums.
+\begin{rem} The definition of a normal crossing divisor also behaves well under symplectic sums.
 Assume $U_i\cup V$ is a symplectic divisor in $X_i$ for $i=1, 2$ such that the normal bundles of $V$ in $X_i$ are dual.
-If $U_i$ intersect $V$ in the same divisor $W$ then Gomph's argument \cite{g} shows that the divisors $U_i$ glue to give a normal crossings divisor $U_1 \#_W U_2$ in the symplectic sum $X_1\#_V X_2$. \end{rem}
+If $U_i$ intersect $V$ in the same divisor $W$ then Gomph's argument \cite{g} shows that the divisors $U_i$ glue to give a normal crossing divisor $U_1 \#_W U_2$ in the symplectic sum $X_1\#_V X_2$. \end{rem}

+\begin{rem} Any symplectic normal crossing divisor $V$ in $(X,\omega, J)$ induces a stratification of $X$, whose closed stratum $V^k$ consists of those points $X$ where at least $k$ local branches of $V$ meet.
+Each closed stratum has a {\em smooth resolution} $\wt {V^k}\ra V^k$ which comes with an induced $(\om, J)$ and an intrinsic symplectic normal crossing divisor $\wt V^{k+1}$ over the lower depth stratum $V^{k+1}$, as described in \S \ref{S.A.nc.strat}.

+More precisely, for each point $x\in X$, its {\em depth } $k(x)$ is the largest $k$ such that $x\in V^k$, or equivalently the cardinality of $\iota^{-1}(x)$, where $\iota: \wt V \looparrowright X$ is the immersion parameterizing $V$.
+So a point in $X\setminus V$ has depth 0 while points in the singular locus of $V$ have depth at least 2.
+This defines an upper semi-continuous function $\textsf {depth}:X\ra \N $ whose level sets are the open strata where precisely $k$ local branches of $V$ meet.
+The fiber of $\wt {V^k}\ra V^k$ over a depth $k$ point $x$ is intrinsically $\iota^{-1}(x)$ and keeps track of the $k$ local branches of $V$ meeting at $x$.
+In fact, for any finite set $I$ of order $k$, we get a resolution $V_I\ra V^k$; its fiber at a depth $k$ point $x$ consists of bijections $I \ra \iota^{-1}(x)$, with a symmetric group $S_I$ action reordering $I$, see \S \ref{S.A.nc.strat} for more details. \end{rem}

-\begin{rem} A special case of symplectic normal crossings divisor $V$ (with simple crossings) is the union of codimension 2 symplectic submanifolds which intersect orthogonally wrt $\omega$, and whose local model matches that of toric divisors in a toric manifold.
+\begin{rem} A special case of symplectic normal crossing divisor $V$ (with simple crossings) is the union of codimension 2 symplectic submanifolds which intersect orthogonally wrt $\omega$, and whose local model matches that of toric divisors in a toric manifold.
 This is a case that fits in the exploded manifold set-up of Brett Parker (see Example 5.3 in the recent preprint \cite {expl}), so in principle one should be able to compare the relative invariants we construct in this paper with the exploded ones of \cite{expl}.
 It is unclear to us what is exactly the information that the exploded structure records in this case, and what is the precise relation between the two moduli spaces.
 But certainly the relatively stable map compactification we define in this paper seems to be quite different from the exploded one, so it is unclear whether they give the same invariants, even in the case when $V$ is smooth. \end{rem}